-Check for an obstruction in the smoke
+Check for an obstruction in the smoke stack

-stack

 Add 10-12 drops of smoke fluid

 Lights Solution

 One of my lights is out Check your F keys.
 F0 is the headlight

-(also controls the Back-up light) and
+One of my lights is out (also controls the Back-up light) and

 F5 will toggle the Cab light

-None of my lights are on Could be the same reason as "One of my lights is out"
+None of my lights are on Could be the same reason as "One of

+my lights is out"

 Is the engine getting power?
 Check to

 see if there is voltage on the track or

-move the engine a few feet in either direction.
+move the engine a few feet in either

+direction.

 Check the Tender/Boiler drawbar

 connection.
 You've got to have them

-locked together.

-Motion Solution
+Motion locked together.
+Solution

 When I apply power and hit F3 my Check the Tender/Boiler drawbar

 engine powers up but it won't move connection.
 You've got to have them

-locked together.
+ongine powers up but it won't move locked together.

 My engine hesitates at slow speeds An engine may do this right out of the

 box if it has not been lubricated.

 Follow the lubrication instructions.

 Now go ahead and run it.

-New engines even after they are lubricated may take a little bit to get
+New engines even after they are

+lubricated may take a little bit to get

 everything run in.
 Be a little patient

 and let it run for a bit.
 It should clear

 up shortly after lubricating and running

-Check to see if you have any kind of

-binding on the side rods.
+Check to see if you have any kind of binding on the side rods.
 There may

 be a chuck of your favorite, perfectly

 scaled pine tree stuck in there.

 PFA Solution

 I hit F4 to start PFA but the engine Bring the engine speed to 0.
 You will

 just keeps ringing its bell, that's all it'll now hear the station arrival sounds

 do (pretty cool, huh?).
 Pressing F4 will

-cycle you through the PFA sequence (check out the PFA section of the
+cycle you through the PFA sequence

+(check out the PFA section of the

 manual for more)

 Why does my engine run away all by This is normal.
 The engine will leave

 itself after the PFA is over? the station at the same speed it entered

 (when you hit F4 the first time).
 You

 can control the speed of your engine

-while it's leaving the station.
+Shut Dawn while it's leaving the station.

-Shut Down Solution
+Shut Down Solution Well you can either remove newer

 Okay, I give up.
 What do I have to do Well, you can either remove power

 to shut it down? from the track or press F3 again